AnaCenteno-DA/QA-Testing-portfolio/README.md

 This repository showcases my ability to design, execute, and document structured testing processes using real QA industry standards.

 It includes test planning, test case design, defect reporting, and test execution summaries applied to simulated real-world scenarios.
 ---

+## 📌 Project Context

+This QA Testing Portfolio simulates a real-world web application testing scenario focused on validating core system functionality such as user workflows, data validation, and error handling.

+The project is structured to replicate a real QA environment following Agile practices, including test planning, execution, defect reporting, and final test reporting.

+---
 ## 🎯 Objective